1 - My Aunts Confuse Me with PoetryIn the dream, I was in a library.

-I memorised the prophecy and swallowed.
-Silver arrows - that probably means the Hunters of Artemis, whom I joined almost a year ago.
-'Okay... thanks.'
+Silver arrows - that probably means the Hunters of Artemis, whom I joined around two years ago.
+'Okay, thanks.'

 Suddenly, the library started to shake, books falling off the shelves like in an earthquake.
 The people still didn't move, though.
 I doubted that they were real.

 'Someone's disrupting the dream,' whispered Clio.
 The other Muses panicked and disappeared.